 Word or term Definition Personal information is defined in section 12 of the IP Act and means information or an opinion about an identified individual or an individual who is reasonably identifiable from the information or opinion: a) whether the information or opinion is true or not; and b) whether the information or opinion is recorded in a material form or not."
 Examples of personal information include a person's name, address, date of birth or telephone number.
 An individual does not need to be directly identified in the information for it to be personal information.
 It is sufficient if an individual can be reasonably identified by reference to other information.
-Sensitive information is defined in schedule 5 of the IP Act and means: (a) information or an opinion, that is also personal information, about the individual's- (i) racial or ethnic origin; or (ii) political opinions; or (iii) membership of a political association; or (iv) religious beliefs or affiliations; or (v) philosophical beliefs; or (vi) membership of a professional or trade association; or (vii) membership of a trade union; or (viii) sexual orientation or practices; or (ix) criminal record; (b) health information about the individual; (c) genetic information about the individual that is not otherwise health information; (d) biometric information that is to be used for the purpose of automated biometric verification or biometric identification; or (e) biometric templates.
+Sensitive information is defined in schedule 5 of the IP Act and means: (a) information or an opinion, that is also personal information, about the individual's- (i) racial or ethnic origin; or (ii) political opinions; or (iii) membership of a political association; or (iv) religious beliefs or affiliations; or (v) philosophical beliefs; or (vi) membership of a professional or trade association; or (vii) membership of a trade union; or (viii) sexual orientation or practices; or (ix) criminal record; (b) health information about the individual; (c) genetic information that is to be used for the purpose of automated biometric verification or biometric identification; or

-Word or term Definition

-Sensitive information is a subset of personal information which accrues

-some higher protections under the IP Act.
+Word or term Definition Sensitive information is a subset of personal information which accrues some higher protections under the IP Act.